Don't isolate the QL muscle! Do these 3 exercises instead.

 Closing Thoughts

 Moral of the story?
 If you want to feel better, zoom out and look at the big picture.
+Getting fixated on the QL muscle will do you more harm than good.

+This will not only address your current symptoms but it will also help build a stronger and more resilient body.
 A body that can do what you want it to, when you want it to.
-And that's what most of us really want isn't it?
+That's what most of us really want isn't it?